 The lectures on disease will be delivered by physicians, including Dr. Shelly Batra, MD, President of OpASHA and Dr. Smita Agarwal, MD who has over 3 decades of clinical experience.
 Lectures on various models and entrepreneurship will be taken by senior leadership of OpASHA including the CEO Sandeep Ahuja.
 ICT will be taken up by the technology experts within working in OpASHA and outside.
 The lecture on impact evaluation will be taken by OpASHA’s collaborators like Poverty Action Lab and John Hopkins University.

 Lectures will be interspersed with field work.
 This will include field visits to OpASHA’s centers as well as a few other NGOs working in the area of healthcare.
 Interns will be able to interact with field staff and patients.

 Throughout the internship, an internship supervisor will take care of interns.
 He will organize all logistics and also work as a translator for conversations with staff and patients, many of whom may not know English.
 The logistics arrangements will include airport transfers and transport for all field visits.

-- Attending meetings, along with program managers and senor officers, with Government officers and understanding how Operation ASHA builds and sustains relationships with Government officers.
+5. Attending meetings, along with program managers and senior officers, with Government officers and understanding how Operation ASHA builds and sustains relationships with Government officers.

 The internship will last 10 weeks.
 All theoretical work will be completed in the first 4 weeks.
-The Summer Program begins on the first Tuesday of June.
-The Winter Program begins on the second Tuesday of January.
+The Winter Program begins on January 13, 2015, and the Summer Program begins on June 2, 2015.

 Size of Batch